- There’s no ban on using real Beadlocks on the rim of the wheels

 Missing from Legal Mandates

 The matter of fact is that most of the states do not have any legal mandates regarding real Beadlocks.
-Apart from the USDOT provisions and the SAE safety and performance guidelines, there’s nothing on these tools.
+Apart from the DOT provisions and the SAE safety and performance guidelines, there’s nothing on these tools.

 But just because there are no provisions, does that mean that these wheels are legal?
 Not really.